micro-nova/AmpliPi/.github/pull_request_template.md

 ### Checklist

+* [ ] Have you tested your changes and ensured they work?
 * [ ] Have you checked to ensure there aren't other open [Pull Requests](../../../pulls) for the same update/change?
 * [ ] If applicable, have you updated the documentation/manual?
 * [ ] If applicable, have you updated the CHANGELOG?